Antons-Skafferi-MIUN/Report/README.md

 # Adding a dictionary to LibreOffice
 1. Download the dict-en-20200201.oxt file in this repository.
-2. Open LibreOffice
-3. Press ctrl+alt+e, click "add" and find your dict-en-20200201.oxt file.
+2. Double click dict-en-20200201.oxt to install.
-4. Restart LibreOffice
+3. Restart LibreOffice

 # Code highlighting in LibreOffice